as-pect/as-pect/readme.md

 Currently `as-pect` will compile each file that matches each `Glob` in the `include` property of your configuration.
 The default include is `"assembly/__tests__/**/*.spec.ts"`.
-It must compile each file, and run each binary seperately in it's own `TestContext`.
-This is a limitation of AssemblyScript, not of `as-pect`, because seperate modules that share imports are buggy.
+It must compile each file, and run each binary seperately inside it's own `TestContext`.
+This is a limitation of AssemblyScript, not of `as-pect`.

 A single TypeScript file is added to the compilation to add all the global test functions like `describe`, `it`, `test`, and `expect`.
 All of these functions are placed conveniently into a